 - □ A separate lawn locker or small storage shed (3x3m maximum) where adopting a non-reflective colour scheme consistent with the dwelling is accepted.
-Sheds larger than 3x3m are not encouraged. - ☐ All structures must not be forward of the building line or visible from the street / public areas (in particular to lots 64-72, structures shall not be visible from either street frontage (including Dunes Boulevard)).
+Sheds larger than 3x3m are not encouraged. - □ All structures must not be forward of the building line or visible from the street / public areas (in particular to lots 1-21 shall not be visible from the Dunes foreshore pathway).